perfsonar/docs/using_psui.rst

 Accessing Link Utilization Data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 1. On the **Access** section of the navigation panle of the perfsonarUI you will see **Access utilization data** link.
 Click this item to bring up the link utilization plugin in the content panel on the right side of the application screen.
 This plugin is used to visualize data from the perfSONAR RRD MA and is also able to retrieve data from perfSONAR BUOY MA and the old perfSONAR Toolkit SNMP MA.
-Initially the page has no content:
+Initially the page has content with no data:

   .. image:: images/using_psui-7historical_link_util1.png